crowe32996/nyc-apartment-search/README.md

 - Safety data by zip code (static CSV)
 - Subway location data (static CSV)
 - Snowflake and dbt for data warehousing and transformations
-- Looker Studio dashboard for interactive exploration and weighing of apartment factors
+- Looker Studio dashboard for interactive exploration, weighing of apartment factors, and direct links to live listings

 The initial API search is limited to the following pre-filtering: